rcpch/digital-growth-charts-server/docs/integrator/whos-using-dgc.md

 # Who's using the dGC Platform?

 ## GP System and Hospital Electronic Health Record Suppliers using the RCPCH dGC Platform
-We're working with several big NHS systems suppliers to integrate the dGC API and charting tools into their electronic patient record systems.
+We're working with several big NHS systems suppliers to integrate the Digital Growth Charts API and charting tools into their electronic patient record systems.
 As we get to a 'live' state with each supplier we will list them here

 <!--
 ## Research and Publications done with the API/python